Most people know Toyota as the name of Japan’s leading car brand, but did you know that Toyota is also the name of a city in Aichi Prefecture?

 Learn About Assembly Lines and the Future of Driving at the Toyota Kaikan Museum and Plant

-There are different types of plant tours from 60 to 150 minutes that will introduce you to the car manufacturing process Toyota is so proud of.
+You can also take a tour!
+Options range from 60 to 150 minutes that will introduce you to the car manufacturing process Toyota is so proud of.
 It is amazing to see the highly efficient streamlined processes where robots and humans work together to assemble cars in record time.

 Toyota Kaikan Museum (トヨタ会館)